-The proposed project is required to comply with the San Francisco Building Code (Building Code), which ensures the safety of all new construction in San Francisco.
-The Department of Building Inspection (DBI) will review the project-specific geotechnical report during its review of the building permit application for the proposed project.
+The proposed project is required to comply with the San Francisco Building Code (Building Code) which ensures the safety of all new construction in San Francisco.
+The Department of Building Inspection (DBI) would review the project-specific geotechnical report during its review of the building permit application for the proposed project.
 In addition, the DBI may require additional site-specific soils report(s) as needed.
-Implementation of the recommendations in the geotechnical report, in combination with the requirement for a geotechnical report and the review of the building permit application pursuant to the
+Implementation of the recommendations in the geotechnical report, in combination with the requirement for a geotechnical report and the review of the building permit application pursuant to the DBI's implementation of the Building Code would minimize the risk of loss, injury, or death due to seismic or other geologic hazards.